AdaCore/gnatstudio/docs/users_guide/editing.rst

 and assume we have selected from the character "p" in "procedure P" down to the character "c" in "procedure Q".

-You can then used one of the following commands (either from the menu or you can assign key shortcuts to them via the usual :menuselection:`Edit --> Key shortcuts` menu).
+You can then use one of the following commands (either from the menu or assign key shortcuts to them via the usual :menuselection:`Edit --> Key shortcuts` menu).

 * :menuselection:`Edit --> Rectangles --> Cut` or :menuselection:`Edit -->
   Rectangles --> Delete`